matys1/lab1-web/book-notes/part-3.md

   - `spac-around` - The lines are evenly distributed, with the space before the first line and the space after the last line being half the space between the lines.
   - `space-evenly` - The line are evenly distributed, with equal space all around all lines.

-CONTINUE FROM https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox#ordering_flex_items EVERYTHING ABOVE IS DONE.

-- Once you have a flex container, any element placed inside it is a flexbox item.
-Flexbox items appear on the page in the same order in which they appear in the HTML, but with the `order` property, you can change that.

-- Using positive or negative integers, you change the order.
-The lower the number, the closer to the start the item will appear.
-Items with the same value will be displayed in the order in which they appear in HTML.
+- Flexbox items appear on the page in the same order in which they appear in the HTML, but with the `order` property, you can change that.
+The default value is `0`.
+Flex items with higher order values will appear later in the display order than items with lower order values.
+Flex items with the same order value will appear in the same order in which they appear in the HTML.
+You can also use negative numbers.

 - You can use the `order` property in creative ways to, for example, rank and disaply the best selling products at the top of the webpage based on database entries.

+- See flex-align0-mdn.html illustrate points above.

+> Note, there is also a `gap` property (shorthand for `row-gap` and `column-gap`), however, they are not as widely used in flexbox layouts due to the prominance of alternatives discussed above.

+- See complex-flexbox-mdn.html for complex nested flexbox layout example.
 - For the example from the book see the flexbox-layout.html.

 ### CSS Grid layout technique